anandu06dev/ng4StarterKit/README.md

 by asynchronous binding techniques to **keep the shared state in sync**.
 However, with EventEmitters, Subjects or BehaviorSubjects we share data through notifications.
 We subscribe and react to changes using notification services.
 Those notifications are more than just changes to bound values.

-Let's have a look at an example of how to build a notification service based on a Subject:
+Let's have a look at how to build a notification service based on a Subject:

 ```
 @Injectable()